 1. Overnight Oats Have Increased Digestibility

 When you soak oats overnight, it’s almost like you’re cooking them, but the process is much longer and slower, and it’s done without heat.
-Soaking helps the starches break down and reduces the natural phytic acid, which may help your body utilize the oats’ nutrients much more efficiently.
-This may make the oat mixer easier to digest compared to oats that have been cooked, which is great for everyone, but is especially helpful for people with gluten sensitivities.
+This may make them easier to digest compared to oats that have been cooked.
 Even oats that are gluten free aren’t always easy to digest, but overnight oats are a game changer for many.

 2. Overnight Oats Contain Increased Resistant Starch

-Resistant starch is found in all foods that contain starch, but it appears to be present at higher levels with cooled starchy foods instead of cooked ones.
+Resistant starch is found in all foods that contain starch.
 RS is a natural carb and helps to improve digestion, aid in weight loss, increase feelings of fullness and decrease insulin spikes associated with eating hot starchy foods.

 3. Overnight Oats Are Versatile

 Not only are overnight oats quick and easy to make, they are extremely versatile.
 You can experiment and brainstorm endless variations and stir-ins, which helps to keep things interesting and make breakfast on the go fun and satisfying.
 All you need to make overnight oats are your oats of choice (we recommend our Organic Quick Cooking Rolled Oats, but Old Fashioned Oats will also work great in this recipe), your liquid, and a sweetener.

 You can use almond milk, Greek yogurt, coconut milk, hemp milk, soy milk, oat milk or even regular cow's milk if you want.
 Sweeteners can be anything from honey or stevia to maple syrup and more, depending on your preference.
 Then you can add things like chia seeds, flaxseed, coconut flakes, nuts and nut butters, fresh fruit, cinnamon, dried fruit, berries and even cacao nibs, protein powder or maca powder to your oat mixture.
 Coconut oil can be a great addition as well and add some energy-giving fats.